axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-02-XRPL-EVM-GMP-v6.0.4.md

 EPOCH_DURATION=[epoch duration according to the environment]
 ```

-- `--runAs $RUN_AS_ACCOUNT` is only required for Devnet-amplifier.
-Do not use `--runAs` for Stagenet, Testnet, or Mainnet.
+- `--runAs $RUN_AS_ACCOUNT` is only required for devnet-amplifier.
+Do not use `--runAs` for stagenet, testnet, or mainnet.
-- Add a community post for the Mainnet Proposal. i.e: https://www.mintscan.io/axelar/proposals/274
+- Add a community post for the mainnet proposal. i.e: https://community.axelar.network/t/proposal-add-its-hub-to-mainnet/3227

 5. Register Gateway at the Router